 You never want to outright cancel your ticket for a refund.
 The refund in this case would go back to Chase, and Chase has already made it clear in their terms and conditions that they will not return your points.
 (Normal 24-hour cancellation policies imposed by the Department of Transportation on airlines and travel agencies do not apply because this is a bank transaction.)

-That Alaska Airlines credit can then be used to book a new reservation, even one that includes a companion fare.
+Once you have an Alaska Airlines credit, that can be used to book a new reservation, even one that includes a companion fare.
 You can’t do this from the start because companion fares can only be redeemed directly through Alaska Airlines, not through the Ultimate Rewards reservations portal, so you need to find some way to get the value of your points from your Ultimate Rewards account to your Alaska Airlines account.

 It is essential to book an itinerary that includes only flights operated by Alaska Airlines to implement this strategy.
 If there is another carrier, such as American Airlines or Hawaiian Airlines, you cannot request or use a My Wallet credit.